 A new proposed seed variety use agreement (SVUA) would have producers of wheat, barley, oats, flax and pulse crops subject to a new royalty fee as early as 2020.

 Two fee options have been proposed by Agriculture and Agri-food Canada and the Canadian Food Inspection Agency to support research and plant breeding programs in Canada when producers use farm-saved seeds.

 One option would see producers pay a royalty fee when they deliver grain from farm-saved seed known as an End-Point Royalty.
 The other, a Seed Royalty, would be a fee paid by producers when they plant farm-saved seeds.

 Formal consultations have been held across Canada in Edmonton, Saskatoon, Winnipeg, Ottawa and P.E.I. to gather feedback from producers on the two proposed models.

-Todd Hyra, with the Canadian Seed Growers and Canadian Seed Trade Associations, said it can take ten to 12 years to develop a new plant variety with costs rising over a $1 million, and there is a need for more investment.
+Todd Hyra, with the Canadian Seed Growers and Canadian Seed Trade Associations, said it can take 10 to 12 years to develop a new plant variety, with costs rising over $1 million, and there is a need for more investment.